FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 uses a number of specific quantities, some of them can be expressed in several different units.

-{::comment}

-    MB54: "S" is used in the previous section,
-            Please pick one form and be consistent through the document.

-    VP: S

-    MK: MLRsearch Specification.
-Done all.
-    MK: Edited.

-{:/comment}

 In general, MLRsearch Specification does not require particular units to be used, but it is REQUIRED for the test report to state all the units.
 For example, ratio quantities can be dimensionless numbers between zero and one,